 As you know, creating a solid digital product is something that we’re crazy passionate about.
 And when you get down to the nitty-gritty, you can easily find resources online that can give you insight and guidance about great digital product ideas to create.

-This is what we’re going to talk about today.
-How to find the perfect digital product idea and execute it easily.
-These tips will work for ebooks, workshops, printables, courses, and more and is one of our favorite free tools to use.
+This post will help you find your digital product idea easily.
+These tips will work for ebooks, workshops, printables, courses, and more and is one of our favorite things to do!

-And since we love you all, we decided what better way to help propel you towards success than by letting you in our little secret?
+And since we want you to succeed, we decided what better way to help propel you towards success than by letting you in our little secret?

 It’s so important to find solid ideas to know what type of content to create.
 SO IMPORTANT.
 Because if you’re just guessing on what your audience wants, you’re never going to connect with them in a meaningful way.